 - Designing and delivering curriculum and learning materials.

-- Plan lectures, assignments, and in-field experiences to collaborate with necessary course curriculum.
+- Plan lectures, assignments, and in-field experiences to collaborate with the necessary course curriculum.

 - Develop and assess using design, delivery, data collection, and feedback for improvement.